IBM/z_ansible_collections_doc/source/index.rst

 Red Hat Ansible Certified Content for IBM Z documentation
 =========================================================

-Welcome to the Red Hat® Ansible® Certified Content for IBM Z® documentation!
+Welcome to the Red Hat® Ansible® Certified Content for IBM Z® documentation! |br|
 Here you will find step-by-step user walkthroughs, best practices, resources and use cases to aid in your Ansible on IBM Z journey.

 Intro to Ansible for IBM Z
 ==========================

 **Red Hat Ansible Certified Content for IBM Z** (also known as **Ansible for IBM Z**) provides the ability to connect IBM Z to your wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
 This enables development and operations automation on IBM Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.

 This solution comes together as one bundle through the coordinated effort of various offerings.
 Each offering is represented in a distribution format known as collections that can include playbooks, roles, modules, and plugins.

+.. ..........................................................................
 ..
-Hidden TOCs
+Site table of contents (TOC)
+.. ..........................................................................

 .. toctree::
    :maxdepth: 1